acntech/RoboSchool/README.md

 you can edit the code in the local repository on your machine and test the code immediately in the docker image.

+## Tensorboard

+You can log the training using a tensorboard object that logs the training result and logs by default in a folder called runs in files with names created from a timestamp.

+To start tensorboard:

+''' tensorboard --logdir runs --host localhost '''

+This will start tensorboard on localhost:6006 from the runs folder

 ## Docker

 Docker has the purpose of creating an environment the different parts of the application can run on.
 See the docker docs